united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 {{% notice note %}}
-Please note that the Management Console is available at the moment **under Windows only** and only allows setting up test instances on the same device. **If you are using Linux or Mac**, please look into the [production guides for OS specific installation tutorials](/docs/production-guide/installation/).
+Please note that the Management Console is currently available **under Windows only**. **If you want to use the Management Console on Linux or Mac**, please look into the
+[production guides for OS specific installation tutorials](/docs/production-guide/installation/).

+External Instances are running on Flatcar, a Linux version, by default.
 {{% /notice %}}

 ## Do you need more technical background information?